 Cooking with Kids – How to Make a Picture Recipe

-The first sheet I created was of the ingredients I needed for the cake.
+The first sheet I created contained the ingredients I needed for the cake.

 I took pictures of the ingredients I needed and then uploaded them to my word document to use for the recipe.

-I color coded the names of the ingredients so that the pre readers can see a colorful word on the directions sheet and go back and see which ingredient matches that color.
+I color coded the names of the ingredients so that the pre-readers can see a colorful word on the directions sheet and go back and see which ingredient matched that color.

-Before you begin it may be a good idea to show the children the measuring utensils that you are going to use.
+Before you begin, it may be a good idea to show the children the measuring utensils that you are going to use.
 Some measuring cups have multiple cups in them.
-There are also measuring cups that come as individual amount for 1 cup, 3/4, 1/2 and 1/4 cup.
+There are also measuring cups that come as individual amounts for 1 cup, 3/4, 1/2, and 1/4 cup.

 - How many of the 1/2 cups fit into the whole cup

 - How many of the 1/4 cups fit into the 1/2 or the whole etc.